416 Area Code BBSes Through History (80's Version)

 Oshawa, ON

-Alternative Information Service, East Durham Net HUB, The Connection BBS, The CONNECTION HST!
+Alternative Information Service, East Durham Net HUB, The Connection BBS, The CONNECTION HST!, The Connection HST!

 (1989-1995)